hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

 The `Dropdown::ListItem::CopyItem` component, yielded as contextual component.

 It internally uses the [`Copy::Snippet`](/components/copy/snippet) component.
-For more details about this component API please refer to [its documentation page](/components/copy/snippet?tab=code#component-api).
+For more details about this component API, please refer to [its documentation page](/components/copy/snippet?tab=code#component-api).

 <Doc::ComponentApi as |C|>
   <C.Property @name="copyItemTitle" @type="string">